D / E

 Frank Schinski, Untitled, 2017, from: Aiming High (since 2017)

-Norbert Wagenbrett et al. in the Dom Museum Wien
+Norbert Wagenbrett et al. at the Dom Museum Wien

 “Work in Progress” focuses on the human struggle with gainful employment.
 The group exhibition combines works from the Middle Ages to the present day to explore the personal and sociopolitical conditions of work.
 (3 October 2025 – 30 August 2026)